 Amended July 31, 2020

 Purpose and Implementation

-This procedure may be updated as additional COVID-19 related information and guidance becomes available.
+All faculty and staff working on site are expected to fully comply with these guidelines, which may be updated as additional COVID-19 related information and guidance becomes available.

-Return to On-Site Work Directive
+On-Site Work Directive

 The health and safety of the UIS campus community is the primary concern of this directive.

-There is a presumption that employees who can continue to work remotely will be allowed to do so.
+There is a presumption that employees who can work remotely will be allowed to do so.
 Remote work remains appropriate for employees who can complete the essential functions of their job or effectively perform their job duties while working remotely to the satisfaction of their supervisors.
 This does not preclude periodic visits to campus, as necessary.
 Units are encouraged to allow vulnerable populations and employees with dependent-care needs to continue working remotely, if possible.
 Remote working arrangements due to the COVID-19 pandemic are, by their very nature, temporary and will be reevaluated as the pandemic progresses or is resolved.

 Work units will identify positions where essential functions of the job cannot be performed effectively off-site and develop a plan to return those employees to on-site work, as necessary.
 Units are encouraged to implement strategies to reduce the number of employees in any given workspace.
 For example:

 - Stagger arrival/departure times by 30 minutes.

 - Assign employees to reduced and/or staggered shifts.